orbit-firmware/orbit/CONTRIBUTION.md

 - Collect information about the bug:
   - Log (Traceback)
   - Your target platform(stm32, rp2040, etc.)
-  - Version of Orbit and your Rust complier
+  - Version of orbit and your Rust complier
   - Possibly your keyboard config
   - Can you reliably reproduce the issue?